martinagui/listings-back/README.md

 ## This is the back-end of listings-project, a real estate marketplace solution.
-Please see https://github.com/martinagui/listings-back repo for backend files.
+Please see https://github.com/martinagui/listings-front repo for front-end files.

-# Listings
+# Listings (Back)
  A real estate marketplace made using Node, Express, Sequelize and Passport